nicholasjano/Leetcode-Solutions/Solutions/Python3/0370. Range Addition/README.md

 ## Approach
 - Create the inital array of size `length` of all zeros.
-- Iterate through `updates` and increment the start index by the increment value.
-If the end index is not at the very end, decrement the index after the end index by the increment value.
+- Iterate through `updates` and increment the value at the start index by the increment value.
+If the end index is not at the very end, decrement the value at the index after the end index by the increment value.
 - Once the `updates` loop has been completed, run another loop on the now-updated array of values and set each value to its prefix sum.
 Return the array at the end.

 ## Time Complexity